Where performance counts!

 • Whalswick Shelties

-Another Dutch site, with about a gazzilion photos and pedigrees of Shelties going back to the foundation dogs
+Another Dutch site.
+The pedigree database, with about a gazzilion photos and pedigrees of foundation Shelties, no longer appears to be online.

 Sheltie Websites